 "We often try to separate the personal from the professional and the political from the academic.
 I have learned over and over that this is a false and disempowering dichotomy." – Julie Macfarlane

 The #MeToo movement is far from over.
 At all levels of society, systemic forces are still at work to stop women in their tracks, block their access to justice, and silence their experiences of violence and abuse.

-To accompany our Silence Breakers author event series, this reading list centres the voices of women who risked their lives and careers to take powerful institutions, systems, and individuals to account.
+This reading list centres the voices of women who risked their lives and careers to take powerful institutions, systems, and individuals to account.
 What emerges is the beginning of a blueprint for future activism, distilled from their many failures, successes, insights, and frustrations.

 It took Julie Macfarlane a lifetime to say the words out loud—the words that finally broke the calm and traveled farther than she could have imagined.
 In this clear-eyed memoir, she confronts her own silence and deeply rooted trauma to chart a remarkable course from sexual abuse victim to agent of change.
 Drawing upon decades of legal training, Macfarlane decodes the well-worn methods used by church, school, and state to silence survivors, from first reporting to cross-examination to non-disclosure agreements.

 For over a decade, Julie Lalonde kept a secret.
 As an award-winning advocate for women’s rights, she criss-crossed the country, denouncing violence against women and giving hundreds of media interviews along the way.
 But while appearing fearless on the surface, Julie met every interview and event with the same fear in her gut: was he here?
 Resilience Is Futile is a story of survival, courage, and ultimately, hope.
 But it is also a challenge to the ways we understand trauma and resilience.
 It is the story of one survivor who won’t give up and refuses to shut up.